harmslab/epistasis/docs/pages/install.rst

 and installed following the same procedure as above.

 * gpmap_: Module for constructing powerful genotype-phenotype map python data-structures.
-* Scikit-learn_: Simple to use machine-learning algorithms
+* Scikit-learn_: Simple to use machine-learning API.
-* Numpy_: Python's array manipulation packaged
+* Numpy_: Python's array manipulation package.
 * Scipy_: Efficient scientific array manipulations and fitting.
+* Pandas_: High-performance, easy-to-use data structures and data analysis tools.

 There are also some additional dependencies for extra features included in the package.